typelevel/cats-mtl/docs/src/main/mdoc/lifting-classes.md

 `MonadLayerControl` allows you to lift operations that *consume* `M` using the `layerControl` method, which allows one the ability to "unravel" an `M[A]` to an `Inner[State[A]]` temporarily, as long as the value produced with it is already in the `M[_]` context.
-For example, `FunctorListen` requires this typeclass to lift through a transformer.
+For example, `Listen` requires this typeclass to lift through a transformer.

 #### Why not MonadTrans, etc?